ArscottT/ArscottT_practice/projects/index.md

 [Walker](https://github.com/ArscottT/)

-Walker is the beguinnings of a quadraped walking robot based on a Mojo FPGA.
+Walker is the beginnings of a quadraped walking robot based on a Mojo FPGA.

 ## Web